Quantum cohomology, shift operators, and Coulomb branches: Shift operators II: definition

 Note that the stratified vector bundle $\BS_{G,\bN}$ on $\Gr_G$ is $\hG$-equivariant.
 Indeed, $\BS_{G,\bN}$ can be identified with the restriction of $\BS_{\hG,\bN}$ to $\Gr_{G}\subset \Gr_{\hG}$.
 We define

 We call $\sA_{G,\bN}^\xi$ and $\sA_{G,\bN}^{\xi,\hbar}$ the \emph{deformations of the Coulomb branch algebra} with respect to the flavour symmetry $\xi$.

 If $f:X\to\bN$ is $\hG$-equivariant, then all moduli spaces involved in defining $\Psi$ and $\bbS$ admit $\hG$-actions, such that all relevant maps are $\hG$-equivariant.
-Hence we can extend the definitions of $\bbS_{G,\bN,X}$ and $\Psi_{G,\bN,X}$, and define the \emph{shift operator and Seidel homomorphism under the flavour symmetry $\xi$}:
+Hence we can extend the definitions of $\bbS_{G,\bN,X}$ and $\Psi_{G,\bN,X}$, and define \emph{shift operator under the flavour symmetry $\xi$}: